jpsca/sqla-wrapper/docs/docs/sqlalchemy-wrapper.md

-# SQLAlchemy wrapper
+# SQLAlchemy wrapper class

-## SQLAlchemy class

-Compared to plain SQLAlchemy, the `SQLAlchemy` class gives you access to the following things:
+Compared to plain SQLAlchemy, the `SQLAlchemy` wrapper class gives you access to the following things:

 - `db.engine`: An engine created with the `future=True` argument
 - `db.session`: A preconfigured scoped session